 Over the years I learned how to write evergreen content that doesn’t decay quickly in the first place.
-What I do differently now?
+What do I do differently now?

 Content Maintenance vs Longevity

 When I started writing this blog in 2007 I didn’t plan for the long term.
 All that counted was now.
 It worked fine for a year or maybe even two.

 Over the years legacy content means additional effort though plus a risk of getting caught with spreading nonsense or linking out to corrupted sites.

 I don’t have much time these days for tending my blog here.
 I also publish on other blogs and write for clients.